 The farthest ahead I thought about any goal was finishing a class.
 In college, 5-year plans were like “whoa that is so far away.
 How would I ever know what I’m going to do after college 5 years from now?”
 Then 5 years shows up on your doorstep like an old homeless dog and you’re like “Okay, I didn’t think this one through” We tend to have more ideas rather than actual goals.
 The trouble is, ideas are based on how you feel at the moment.
 One day you want to work a 9-5 job because you think, having weekends and holidays off beats waitressing by a long shot.
 Having motivating goals help you to push past your feelings and focus on the bigger picture.

 Sometimes I think, “if I had moved home sooner and held off on finding a job then I could have hopped in my Jeep with my dog and drove across the country living out my fantasy of traveling and living like a gypsy”.
-Then I remember that I am such a chicken shit and nothing terrifies me more than being alone, especially at night, and I also am terrible at driving in the dark.
+Then I remember that I am such a chicken shit and nothing terrifies me more than being alone, especially at night, an I am terrible at driving in the dark.
 That doesn’t mean that I don’t wish I put more thought into the different, crazy, but potentially life-changing options that I might have missed.
 Maybe I wouldn’t have driven across the country in my Jeep Wrangler with the wind in my hair but I know I would have done something awesome.

 What stage of your life our you in?